How Girls on the Run Began

 Since starting its inaugural program with eight participants in the fall of 2006, Girls on the Run of the Chippewa Valley, a 501(c)(3) nonprofit and an independent council of Girls on the Run International, has grown into a council that is projected to serve girls at 28 different schools in the spring of 2018.
 The goal is to continue to expand the program's reach so it is accessible to all preteen girls in the Chippewa Valley who desire to participate.

-GOTR-CV has been offered at the following elementary schools during our 10-week spring program: Altoona (Gr 3), Altoona (Gr 4-5), Augusta, Augusta, Cadott, Crestview, Fall Creek, Fall Creek MS, Flynn, Jim Falls, Lakeshore, Locust Lane, Meadowview, Montessori, Northwoods, Osseo, Putnam Heights, Robbins, Roosevelt, Sherman, Southview (CF), Stanley, Stanley, Stillson (CF), YMCA.
+GOTR-CV has been offered at the following elementary schools during our 10-week spring program: Altoona (Gr 3), Altoona (Gr 4-5), Augusta, Augusta, Cadott, Fall Creek, Fall Creek MS, Flynn, Hillcrest, Jim Falls, Lakeshore, Locust Lane, Meadowview, Mondovi, Montessori, Northwoods, Osseo, Putnam Heights, Robbins, Roosevelt, Sherman, Southview (CF), Stanley, Stanley, Stillson (CF), YMCA.

 Contact us if you are interested in starting a site at your school in the Chippewa Valley!